virattt/chat_app/README.md

 1. Clone this GitHub repo
 2. Run the backend server
-3. Run the frontend client
+3. Run the frontend app

 ## 1. Clone this GitHub repo
 To clone this GitHub repo, open up your Terminal (MacOS) or Bash terminal (Windows) and navigate to wherever you want to save this repo on your local machine.
-Then, run
+Then, run:

 ```
 git clone https://github.com/virattt/chat_app.git